Headless CMS: The Future of Modern Web Development

 • Ideal for: enterprise projects, complex content structures

-• Strengths: robust infrastructure, excellent CDN, mature SDKs, GraphQL support, AI-powered content recommendations
+• Strengths: excellent CDN, mature SDKs, GraphQL support, AI-powered content recommendations

 • Weaknesses: expensive, steep learning curve, vendor lock-in risk